replicate/keepsake/web/docs/tutorial.md

 If you want to poke around at the internal data, it is inside `.replicate/`.
 It's not something you'd do day to day, but there's no magic going on – everything's right there as files and plain JSON.

-You probably want to add this file to `.gitignore`, if you're using Git.
-This directory changes often and contains large files, which is why we're using Replicate.
+You probably want to add `.replicate` to `.gitignore`, if you're using Git.
 :::

 As a reminder, this is a list of **experiments** which represents runs of the `train.py` script.
 They store a copy of the code as it was when the script was started.

-Within experiments are **commits**, which are created every time you call `experiment.commit()` in your training script.
-The commit contains your weights, Tensorflow logs, and any other artifacts you want to save.
+Within experiments are **checkpoints**, which are created every time you call `experiment.checkpoint()` in your training script.
+The checkpoint contains your weights, Tensorflow logs, and any other artifacts you want to save.

-To list the commits within these experiments, you can use `replicate show`.
+To list the checkpoints within an experiment, you can use `replicate show`.
 Run this, replacing `c9f380d` with an experiment ID from your output of `replicate ls`:

 ```shell-session
 $ replicate show c9f380d